How to Pass the ACCA AAA Exams

 - Time Management: Be disciplined right from the start.
 Assign time to every question.

 The Advanced Audit and Assurance exams are undoubtedly difficult.
-However, if you prepare well and use the techniques that we have discussed in this blog post, you will be able to increase your chances of success.
+However, if you prepare well and use the techniques that we have discussed in this blog post, you will be able to pass the ACCA AAA exams.

 ACCA Exams are held four times a year for skill level and strategic level exams.
 These are held every quarter

 March, June, September and December

 The CA (Chartered Accountant) qualification is offered by the Institute of Chartered Accountants of India (ICAI).
 The ACCA qualification is offered by the Association of Chartered Certified Accountants (ACCA).